MaximeNP6/CookBook/cookbook/php/README.md

 This code example allows you to get the informations of a target (Guid, fields....following the model you can find on API documentation : https://v8.mailperformance.com/doc) giving his unicity criteria.

+getTargetAndSendMessage
+--

+This code takes the id of a target (with the getTargetFromUnicity's informations) and send it a pre-created message (the idMessage) in your account.

 Coming soon
 --